wazuh/wazuh-documentation/source/installation-guide/wazuh-server/step-by-step.rst

 Next steps
 ----------

-The Wazuh server installation is now complete and you can proceed with installing the Kibana.
+The Wazuh server installation is now complete and you can proceed with installing Kibana.
 To perform this action, see the :ref:`Kibana <wazuh_dashboard_installation>` section.